ptran77/professional-README-generator/README.md

 ## Usage

 - type and enter 'node index' to run the program
-- answer the prompt and a README will be generated
+- answer the prompts and a README will be generated
 - the generated README will be in the dist folder

 ## Demo